neuralquest/nq-nodejs-mongodb-dojotoolkit/README.md

 Neuralquest
 ===========

-Neuralquest aims to provide a single platform to cover all your business process needs.
+Neuralquest provides a platform to cover all your business process needs.
 It provides class, page, organization and process modellers as well as an execution environment.
 Please visit [neuralquest.org](http://neuralquest.org) for details.